Biokes/yieldup/EXECUTIVE_SUMMARY.md

 - NFTs can be bridged to Ethereum, Polygon, Base
 - Trade on OpenSea, Blur, or other marketplaces
-- Yield still accrues on Hedera (transparent bridge)
+- Yield still accrues on BASE (transparent bridge)

 ---